 A massive buffet style breakfast of local Malay and international dishes is served each morning at the 10th-floor restaurant, The Eatery, adjacent to the beautiful swimming pool.
 Every morning we opted for a table by a window so we could lazily sip on our coffee and fresh juice while watching the morning water traffic zip around in the Sandakan Bay.
 Room service is also available 24 hours and we indulged in late night munchies after we returned from our rainforest explorations around Sandakan.

 The highlight of staying at Four Points in Sandakan is, of course, the stunning infinity pool.
 Located on the 10th floor of the high-rise building the pool jets out over the bay with breathtaking views of the sea.
 We spent every minute of daylight that we were at the hotel floating and playing in the glistening infinity pool.
-Sunset from the pool is absolutely divine, the sun dips below the mountains and paints the sea with color as seagulls soar and chirp in the distance.
+Sunset from the pool is absolutely pine, the sun dips below the mountains and paints the sea with color as seagulls soar and chirp in the distance.

 Four Points Sandakan maintains a charming atmosphere although it is a rather large property due to an attention to detail in decor elements.
 Some of the shared spaces have marbled walls and wood accents, while others have artistic installations and cozy sitting areas.
 There are also a number of meeting spaces, ballrooms, and more, weddings are even popular to be held here!